 How to Estimate Taxes in Retirement

 If your only source of retirement income is Social Security, then you probably won't pay any taxes in retirement.
 If you have other sources of income, then a portion of your Social Security income is likely to be taxed.
-A formula determines the amount of your Social Security that is taxable.
-The result is that you may have to include up to 85% of the Social Security benefits as taxable income on your tax return.
+A formula determines the amount of your Social Security that's taxable.
+The result is that you may have to include up to 85 percent of your Social Security benefits as taxable income on your tax return.

-The amount that is taxable (anywhere from zero to eighty-five percent) depends on how much other income you have in addition to Social Security.
+The taxable amount (anywhere from zero to 85 percent) depends on how much other income you have in addition to Social Security.
 The IRS calls this other income "combined income," and in the tax worksheet, you plug your combined income into a formula to determine how much of your benefits will be taxable each year.

-Retirees with a high amount of monthly pension income will likely pay taxes on 85% of their Social Security benefits, nd their total tax rate may run anywhere from 15% to as high as 45%.
+Retirees with a high amount of monthly pension income will likely pay taxes on 85 percent of their Social Security benefits, and their total tax rate may run anywhere from 15 percent to as high as 45 percent.
 Retirees with almost no income other than Social Security will likely receive their benefits tax-free and pay no income taxes in retirement.

 Most withdrawals from retirement accounts are taxed in retirement.
 This means IRA withdrawals as well as withdrawals from 401(k) plans, 403(b) plans, 457 plans, etc., are reported on your tax return as taxable income.
 Most people will pay some tax when they withdraw money from their IRA or other retirement plans.

-The amount of tax you pay depends on the total amount of income and deductions you have and what tax bracket you are in for that year.
-For example, if you have a year with more deductions than income (such as a year with a lot of medical expenses), then you may not pay tax on withdrawals for that year.
+The amount of tax you pay depends on the total amount of income and deductions you have and what tax bracket you're in for that year.
+For example, if you have a year with more deductions than income (such as a year with a lot of medical expenses), then you may not pay taxes on withdrawals for that year.

 There is one type of retirement account where withdrawals are usually tax-free.
 If done correctly, you will pay no retirement taxes on Roth IRA withdrawals.